RynTurtle/turtlerino/README.md

 To add custom commands you will need to click settings there you will find a command: and then a textbox with / already entered in.
 To create a valid command you need to type (command)(space)(message to send) and then press enter, close the settings window, type out your command in chat and enjoy :)

 There is not a way to delete a command yet as a button so if you really want to delete a command open the commands file with notepad or any text editor and make sure when deleting a command the formatting of {command: message to send} is still correct or you may risk it being invalid.

+Windows may detect turtlerino as a virus.
+This is because it has an untrusted unsigned exe which would cost a yearly payment which im not willing to do.
+If you would not want this message disable your antivirus or run the main_gui python file instead of turtlerino.exe, the files and what they do are all there so if you do not trust the program you can see everything that it does.